Published on October 6th, 2023

 The Consortium will conduct interviews with interested organizations this fall before making a final decision on the inaugural three locations.

 To kick off the program, The Consortium hosted an informational webinar on October 17.
-This webinar will provide an in-depth overview of the NJ Documenters program, explaining the vital role of documenters and offering guidance on how to get involved.
-Whether you represent a news or civic organization, or you’re simply passionate about civic participation, this webinar is an excellent opportunity to learn more about the program and ask any questions you may have.
+This webinar was an opportunity to provide an in-depth overview of the NJ Documenters program, explaining the vital role of documenters and offering guidance on how to get involved.

 “We are thrilled to launch the NJ Documenters program in partnership with City Bureau,” said Chris Daggett, Board Chair and Interim Executive Director of the Consortium.
 “This program will empower individuals from all walks of life to actively contribute to the democratic process by ensuring that important public events are documented and accessible to all.”

 Once launched, the NJ Documenters program will be open to all residents of New Jersey, regardless of an individual’s background or experience.
 Whether you have prior journalism experience or are completely new to the field, everyone is welcome to participate.
 More information on becoming a Documenter will be available in the coming months.

 What are the responsibilities of a host site?

 As a host site, each organization will be responsible for overseeing the operations of the program in its respective locations.
 This includes recruiting and training Documenters, scheduling their assignments, and providing them with the necessary resources and support.
 Host sites will also play a key role in editing and posting the content produced by Documenters, ensuring accuracy, clarity, and adherence to journalistic standards.
 Additionally, they will be responsible for promoting and raising awareness about the Documenters NJ program within their communities.

 Will the Consortium make grants to the host organizations to cover the costs of the Documenters program, or will you pay people directly?